peter88213/manuskript_md/README.md

 # convert_manuskript_world

-A Python script to convert the *Manuskript* "world.opml" file to markdown.
+A Python script to convert the *Manuskript* world and character files into markdown.

 ## Requirements